tg222eu/CertCTF2023/README.md

 https://github.com/tg222eu/CertCTF2023/blob/main/Solution/3.png
 CTF[Sneaky]

-4. I found the original picture of the second image.
+4. I found the original picture of the second image on an online webshop.
 Comparing them there seem to be only 25 byte difference.
 When looking at the HexEditor at the bottom of the page E and e has been added.
-This looked like binary code and when converted to binary then to ASCI we get CTF[Bluffcity]
+This looked like binary code and when converted to binary then to ASCI we get:
+CTF[Bluffcity]

 00000001 -> 1
 00000000 -> 0